CPAN-Security/security.metacpan.org/docs/charter.md

 ## Purpose

-This charter lays out the background, intentions, mandate, scope, means and methods for the CPAN Security Group (CPANSec).
+This charter lays out the background, intentions, mandate, scope, means and methods for the CPAN Security Group.
 This document also explicitly acknowledges a few related organizations and communities, and spell out responsibility demarcation lines between these, if any.

 ## Name

 The full name of the group is **CPAN Security Group**.
 Valid abbreviations are **CPANSec**.

 ## Background